 The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-In agreement with their supervisor, students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP) - at the Faculty of Arts and/or at the Faculty of Social Sciences.
+Students enrol on two compulsory core courses (2x10 ECTS), two elective seminar courses (2x10 ECTS) and an external course (10 ECTS).